-The DAC recommends Mirror be awarded \$176,000 to provide residential substance abuse treatment services to individuals in Johnson County who have been diagnosed with co-occurring mental health and substance use disorders.
-This is an increase that reflects the return to 2020 level of ATF funding following a standard decrease of 6% across ATF grantees in 2021 due to reduced tax collections.
+The DAC recommends Mirror be awarded \$210,000, an increase over prior years, to provide residential substance abuse treatment services to individuals in Johnson County who have been diagnosed with co-occurring mental health and substance use disorders.
+The increase in funding reflects increased use by Johnson County residents, direct assistance to homeless and housing insecure clients, and other cost increases.
 Clients served fall below 200% of the federal poverty level and cannot access services in a timely manner due to limited state Block Grant funding.
-ATF support reduces the wait-time for Johnson County residents with co-occurring disorders in the most critical need, with an average wait time of 17 days for Johnson County residents as compared to 46 days for a Block Grant funded client.
+ATF support reduces the wait-time for Johnson County residents with co-occurring disorders in the most critical need, with an average wait time of 18 days for Johnson County residents as compared to 40 days for a Block Grant funded client.
 Clients of Mirror receive substance abuse and mental health services through individualized treatment plans and coordinated services.
 Support is also provided to address barriers to recovery such as legal, housing, health and employment issues.

-Results Projected: The goal of the program is to provide quicker access to treatment services for Johnson County residents who have no resources to pay for treatment and to aid them in accessing support services after treatment completion and discharge.
+Results Projected: The goal of the program is to provide quicker access to treatment services for Johnson County residents who have no resources to pay for treatment and to aid them in accessing support services and stable housing after treatment completion and discharge.
 Results include reduced time on Mirror's wait list for Johnson County clients as compared to the average wait time for Block Grant funded clients; retention in the treatment program; and compliance with all discharge recommendations, including continued mental health care, substance abuse aftercare, stable housing and use of support systems.
-During 2022, Mirror anticipates serving 147 Johnson County residents with its ATF grant.
+During 2023, Mirror anticipates serving 150 Johnson County residents with its ATF grant.

-Outcomes Achieved During 2020: During 2020, 179 Johnson County adults were served.
-61% of clients who completed the program followed through with recommendations for continued mental health care, substance abuse aftercare, stable housing and use of support systems.
-60% of co-occurring disorder clients were successfully discharged; this is a decrease from other years and is attributed to some clients leaving due to concerns about their health and the continuing global pandemic.
-Clients reported improved an average 67% increase in confidence level in handling high risk situations that could lead to substance abuse.
-Johnson County clients spent an average of 12.8 days on the wait list as compared to an average wait time of 30 days for clients funded by the state block grant or other funding steams.
+Outcomes Achieved During 2021: During 2021, 131 Johnson County adults were served.
+65.7% of clients who completed the program followed through with recommendations for continued mental health care, substance abuse aftercare, stable housing and use of support systems.
+65.7% of cooccurring disorder clients were successfully discharged; this is an increase over 2020 when some clients left treatment due to concerns about the pandemic.
+Clients reported improved an average 62% increase in confidence level in handling high risk situations that could lead to substance abuse.
+Johnson County clients spent an average of 18 days on the wait list as compared to an average wait time of 40 days for clients funded by the state block grant or other funding streams.
 Mirror's experience is that the longer a person waits for treatment, the more likely they are to not follow through with the treatment when an opening is available.

-Preferred Family Healthcare, Inc.
+Preferred Family Healthcare, Inc. Request: \$120,000

-The DAC recommends Preferred Family Healthcare (PFH) be awarded \$120,000 to support the delivery of outpatient substance abuse treatment and treatment for co-occurring disorders of substance abuse and mental health disorders to Johnson County residents with limited or no resources to pay for services (e.g. uninsured, indigent and low-income residents).
-This is an increase that reflects the return to 2020 level of ATF funding following a standard decrease of 6% across ATF grantees in 2021 due to reduced tax collections.
+The DAC recommends Preferred Family Healthcare (PFH) be awarded \$120,000, level funding with 2022, to support the delivery of outpatient substance abuse treatment and treatment for cooccurring disorders of substance abuse and mental health disorders to Johnson County residents with limited or no resources to pay for services (e.g. uninsured, indigent and low-income residents).
 PFH operates multiple facilities in multiple states, including a Level I Outpatient Treatment and Level II Intensive Outpatient Treatment center in Olathe providing assessment, individual and group counseling, and drug testing.
 Treatment interventions include Cognitive Behavioral Therapy, Trauma-Focused Cognitive Behavioral Therapy, Motivational Interviewing, and Motivational Enhancement Therapy.
 PFH offers services on an income-based sliding fee scale.